-There are basically two main ways to play the pre market news, and reasons behind them:
+There are two main ways to play the pre-market news and the reasons behind them:

--First is fundamental reason.
-Trader buys the news due to the impact of news in relation to companies market cap.
-News has to be very strong and un-expected for such play to be valid.
+-First is the fundamental reason.
+A trader buys the news due to the impact of news about companies market cap.
+News has to be very strong and unexpected for such play to be valid.

--Second is anticipation of rigging activity.
-Buying the small cap stock news in expectation that market makers will pick up the liquidity and push the asset for their own agenda.
-The idea behind is, that the stocks that will get manipulated trough the day are all pushed at least 50% up by market makers initially in pre market in order to create enough interest trough the day.
+-Second is the anticipation of rigging activity.
+They are buying the small-cap stock news to expect that market makers will pick up the liquidity and push the asset for their agenda.
+The idea behind this is that the stocks that will get manipulated through the day are pushed at least 50% up by market makers initially in pre-market to create enough interest through the day.

 -is low float (under 5 million shares float)

--company is in need of cash (3 months or less cash on hand) and might have an underwriter/rigger with the intention to push the price up for offering later on in next few days
+-company needs cash (3 months or less cash on hand) and might have an underwriter/rigger with the intention to push the price up for offering later on in the next few days

--the asset has a 50k volume candle in the first 10 candles of 1 Minute chart after the news is released, usually, this will happen between 7:00 and 7:20 of NY time.
+-the asset has a 50k volume candle in the first ten candles of 1 Minute chart after the news is released.
+Usually, this will happen between 7:00 and 7:20 of NY time.
 This variable is a must as the majority of rigged plays with huge runs have this variable present.
 Additionally, the price must not fade under this candle.
-The premise of importance on this variable is the assumption that this candle is created by rigger (single player) and not general market, showing aggression and the intent to keep the pressure on the asset to the upside.
+The premise of importance on this variable is the assumption that this candle is created by rigger (single player) and not the general market, showing aggression and the intent to keep the pressure on the asset to the upside.

-It is very important to note that the 50k volume candle must not push price up huge amount of %.
-Ideally the weaker the % push the better, if this 50k volume candle pushes asset up a lot then the play is no longer valid.
+It is essential to note that the 50k volume candle must not push the price up a huge amount of %.
+Ideally, the weaker the % push, the better; if this 50k volume candle moves the asset up a lot, then the play is no longer valid.

-The downside of this play is, that it is not very frequent.
-It might sound so since news on biotech stocks is released every day, but the majority of them will not fit a long scenario as described above.
-Additionally market on biotech goes in phases of certain inconsistency, which means that there will be months where many of such plays are stacked together within few days apart (Q4 of 2019) and then there might be months of where no proper plays are given at all (Q1 2020).
-But just like any setup with an edge, this is just one additional setup to stack into the playbook to compliment it, not every setup needs to be highly consistent.
+The downside of this play is that it is not very frequent.
+It might sound so since news on biotech stocks is released every day, but most of them will not fit a long scenario as described above.
+Additionally market on biotech goes in phases of certain inconsistency, which means that there will be months where many of such plays are stacked together within few days apart (Q4 of 2019).
+Then there might be months where no proper plays are given at all (Q1 2020).
+But just like any setup with an edge, this is just one additional setup to stack into the playbook to compliment it; not every setup needs to be highly consistent.

-Some examples outlined below, none of which was rigged on the day however.
-This shows that defining if ticker will or wont be rigged ahead is rather difficult.
+Some examples are outlined below, none of which was rigged on the day, however.
+This shows that defining if ticker will or won't be rigged ahead is rather difficult.

 Ideally, to trade on pre-market news, the news should be significant in its impact on the company.
-One way to measure that is to compare the news potential capital value / long term exposure relative to the companies market cap.
-The more dollars that it can bring to the company relative to the market cap of the company the better.
+One way to measure that is to compare the news potential capital value / long-term exposure relative to the companies market cap.
+The more dollars that it can bring to the company relative to the company's market cap, the better.
 This mainly applies to news type of "orders" and does not apply to Phase 1/2/3 type of news related to biotechnology companies.